jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

-Cannot rely on OTF forever.
-Self-reliance is not optional but essential, and OTF security audits are critically important.
+> **"Cannot rely on OTF forever.
+Self-reliance is not optional but essential, and OTF security audits are critically important."**

-[ Preface ] VitalGuard AI v4.7.1 : Security Audit Scope Map
+# Preface: VitalGuard AI v4.7.1 — Security Audit Scope Map

+### The Core Philosophy: Eliminating Supply Chain Risks
-My greatest concern is the risk of supply chain attacks.
+My greatest concern is the risk of **supply chain attacks**.

-For this reason, I do not rely on external libraries; I design and implement my own modules.
-However, I did not design or implement a custom cryptographic algorithm.
-Instead, encrypted backups leverage the browser’s native Web Crypto API, deriving a 256-bit key via PBKDF2-HMAC-SHA-256 and performing authenticated encryption with AES-256-GCM.
+For this reason, this architecture relies on **zero external libraries**; all modules are custom-designed and implemented from scratch.
+However, to adhere to industry best practices, no custom cryptographic algorithms were invented.
+Instead, encrypted backups leverage the browser’s native **Web Crypto API**, deriving a 256-bit key via **PBKDF2-HMAC-SHA-256** and performing authenticated encryption with **AES-256-GCM**.

+---

+### True Transparency vs. Dependency Overreliance
 Many software projects fail to provide comprehensive code documentation because they lack direct control over external libraries.
 When a security vulnerability is discovered, responsibility for fixing the library lies entirely with its third-party maintainers, severely limiting how quickly application developers can respond.

-Can software that depends heavily on external libraries truly be fully transparent and auditable?
-Can reviewers understand the entire codebase at a glance?
-True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.
+*Can software that depends heavily on external libraries truly be fully transparent and auditable?
+Can reviewers understand the entire codebase at a glance?*

+**True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**

+---

-[ Precision-Mapped Attack Surface for Adversarial Review ]
+### Precision-Mapped Attack Surface for Adversarial Review

-I sincerely hope this project will undergo a genuine, independent security assessment.
-Passing the OTF security review and achieving official validation is essential for the project to earn global trust, stand on its own feet, and continue to grow with absolute confidence.
+Achieving official validation through a genuine, independent security assessment is essential for this project to earn global trust, stand on its own feet, and continue to grow with absolute confidence.
+Passing the **OTF security review** remains our vital milestone toward long-term self-sustainability.

-For the initial security assessment, I conducted a simulated attack using Claude Fable 5, one of today's most capable AI models.
-Now, to independently validate the project's security boundaries, security auditors are invited to personally conduct a thorough security audit and simulated adversarial attack.
+For the initial security baseline, a simulated attack exercise was conducted using **Claude Fable 5**, one of today's most capable AI models.
+Now, to independently validate these security boundaries, **security auditors are invited to personally conduct a thorough security audit and simulated adversarial attack.**

 ---